searchspring/snap/packages/snap-controller/README.md

 Must first be defined using `on` method before called using `fire` method

 #### init
-The `init` event must be called after instantiating an instance of any Controller in order for changes in the urlManager to take effect by subscribing to changes.
+The `init` event must be called after instantiating an instance of any Controller for changes in the urlManager to take effect by subscribing to changes.

 #### beforeSearch
 - Always invoked before an API request is made